guettli/frow--fragments-over-the-wire/README.md

 Most current frameworks decouple the backend and the frontend:
 The backend provides an API (REST or GraphQL) and sends data (usualy in JSON data format) to the client.
-The client renders this data via HTML.
+The client renders this data via JS.

 Popular examples: React, Angular, Vue, ....